Representations of Lie Algebras by non-Skewselfadjoint Operators in Hilbert Space: Lie Algebra Operator Vessels

 \subsection{Associated System}

-Similarly to \cite{BV}, a Lie algebra operator vessel corresponds to a left invariant linear system on the Lie group $\fG$. \begin{dfn} The associated system of the Lie algebra operator vessel \ref{vessel-def} is the following system of differential equations on $\fG$:
+Similarly to \cite{BV}, a Lie algebra operator vessel corresponds to a left invariant linear system on the Lie group $\fG$. \begin{dfn} The associated system of the Lie algebra operator vessel as defined in Definition \ref{vessel-def} is the following system of differential equations on $\fG$:

 Here $x \colon \fG \to \cH$ is the state, $u \colon \fG \to \cE$ is the input, and $y \colon \fG \to \cE$ is the output, and $X$ and $Y$ are left invariant vector fields on $\fG$ (identified with elements of $\fg$).
 In terms of a corresponding basis $X_1,\ldots,X_l$ for left invariant vector fields, the system equations become: